apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/latex-res.md

 LaTeX is not a stand-alone typesetting program.
 It runs on top of a typesetting system called TeX.
 [TeX distributions](https://www.latex-project.org/get/#tex-distributions) usually bundle together all the parts needed for a working TeX system and they generally add to this both configuration and maintenance utilities.

-To use the features of LaTeX developed for tagged data (in PDF files), it is important to keep your LaTeX distribution that is up to date.
+To use the features of LaTeX developed for tagged data (in PDF files), it is important to keep your LaTeX distribution up to date.

-The examples presented here were developed using the latest version of [MiTeX](https://miktex.org/).
-However, they should also work on any up to date LaTeX distribution.
+People usually work with LaTeX using an editor tool.
+We do not recommend any particular editor and will give command line instructions for processing where necessary, which should work correctly with all LaTeX distributions.
+The examples presented here were developed using the latest version of [MiTeX](https://miktex.org/) for Windows.

 {% include links.html %}